Context

 let cwd = context.current_working_directory();

-println!("Working directory: {}", cwd.display());
+message!("Working directory: {}", cwd.display());

 // Build paths relative to the working directory